 Scrum is a powerful framework that connects the person in charge of the product with the individuals designing and building it.
 But it offers limited advice on how to collaborate with the stakeholders and involve them in strategic product decisions.
 This issue can be addressed by forming a product team that extends the traditional Scrum team, as I explain in this article.

 Why the Scrum Team is Not Enough

 Scrum is a popular agile framework.
 Its strength is, at least partly, based on its roles with the Scrum team being the fundamental unit.
 This team consists of a product owner, a Scrum Master, and several developers, which are also known as development team.
 Forming such a team connects the person in charge of the product—the product owner—with the people who design, architect, program, test, and document the solution—the developers.
 It encourages direct interaction and close collaboration between them.

-But what Scrum lacks in my mind, is a way to involve the key stakeholders in strategic product decisions and the product discovery work.
+But what Scrum lacks, in my mind, is a way to involve the key stakeholders in strategic product decisions.
 That’s understandable, as the framework is focused on the development of complex products.
-But from a product management perspective, effectively engaging the stakeholders is crucial to achieve product success.
+But from a product management perspective, effectively engaging the stakeholders is crucial to achieving product success.
 Here is why:

 - As the person in charge of the product, you typically require the stakeholders’ expertise to make the right product decisions.
 You might not know, for example, which marketing strategy is most appropriate or which sales channels are most effective.
 Consequently, you’ll benefit from the input of a marketer and a sales rep.

 - You need the stakeholders’ active contribution to progress the product and reach the product goals.
 The marketer might have to create or update the marketing strategy; the sales rep might have to adapt the sales channels, for instance.

 As the Scrum product owner, you should therefore establish close and trustful connections with the key stakeholders, collaborate with them, and involve them in important product decisions on a regular basis.